DNS-Accountants

 Penalties for late filing:

-• From the start of the penalty date, you are liable to pay a fixed penalty £100.
+• If you file within 3 months from the due date you are liable to pay a fixed penalty £100.

-• 12 months from the penalty date, you are liable for a penalty 12 months from the penalty date.
+• If you file more than 12 months from the due date you are liable for a penalty up to 100% in addition to the fixed penalty.

 • Properties that are registered to companies and cost more than £500,000 have a bases SDLT rate of 15%